List of heritage registers: Other Associated States or Territories

 Although not part of the United Kingdom itself, these are self-governing states or territories with strong ties to the British Crown or the United Kingdom, often putting defence and foreign relations in to their hands while handling all other matters internally.
 All have the British Monarch as their head of state.

-Crown Dependancies
+Crown Dependencies

-The Crown Dependancies are three states which are possessions of the Crown, geographically in the British Isles or the Channel Islands.
+The Crown Dependencies are three states which are possessions of the Crown, geographically in the British Isles or the Channel Islands.